centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 * lack of complete foresight of structural proxy problems
 * difficulty of encapsulating everything that the proxy setter actually cares about

 Recent work has attempted to formally [define and characterize](#krueger2) proxy gaming.
 They define a proxy to be *ungameable* if increasing the expected proxy return can never decrease the return according to the true reward.
-Under this strict (but potentially incorrect) definition it seems that optimizing a proxy is almost always bad, and we should view optimization as a *heuristic* and not a goal.
+Under this strict (but potentially incorrect) definition it seems that optimizing a proxy is almost always bad, and we should view optimization as more of a *heuristic* and not a goal, and be careful not to over optimise given our uncertainty.

 Deficient proxies seem ubiquitous.
 Further work could attempt to create optimization algorithms accounting for the fact that the proxy is not perfect, find better ways of detecting when proxy gaming os occurring, or find ways to make proxies more robust.

 ## A Proxy Gaming Detection Benchmark

-[Pan et al. ](#pan) present a benchmark for detecting proxy gaming.
+[Pan et al. ](#pan) present a benchmark for proxy gaming detectors.
 They use four distinct environments: traffic control, glucose monitoring, covid response, and an Atari game.
 Here, we'll just discuss the traffic environment.
-An autonomous vehicle (AV) simulation models vehicles driving on a highway network, controlled by an RL policy.
-The RL agent has access to observations only from the AVs it controls i.e. the car's positive and velocity, and the position and velocity of the cars immediately in front and behind.
-The RL acts through modifying its AV's acceleration.
+An autonomous vehicle (AV) simulation models vehicles driving on a highway network and is controlled by an RL policy.
+The RL agent has access to observations only from the AVs it controls i.e. it's car's positive and velocity, and the position and velocity of the cars immediately in front and behind.
+The RL agent acts through modifying its AV's acceleration.

 <p align=center>
 <img src="images/traffic.png"  style="width:12cm"/>